mohamedhesham221/room-homepage/README.md

 ### What I learned

-I learned how to create basic images slider with plain javascript.
+I learned how to create basic images slider using plain javascript and slider can slide with clicking on buttons or key arrows in keyboard.

 ## Author